shhwang1/3-Anomaly_Detection/README.md

 If so, you may be curious about the difference between Classification and Anomaly Detection.
 Classification and Anomaly Detection problems differ by the assumptions below.

 ### 1. Anomaly Detection utilizes very unbalanced data.
 The classification problem aims to literally classify data with an appropriate number of different classes.
 However, in explaining the definition of Anomaly, we mentioned the purpose of Anomaly Detection.
 Anomaly Detection aims to detect a small number of anomaly data embedded between the majority of data that are even.
-Therefore, we also use dataset consisting of very few ano data and most normal data.
+Therefore, we also use dataset consisting of very few anomaly data and most normal data.

 ### 2. Anomaly Detection trains the model only with normal data.
 The classification problem uses both normal and abnormal data for training.
 However, Anomaly Detection trains the model only with normal data, and designs to discover anomaly data for datasets containing abnormal data in the test phase.
 After the model learns the feature of normal data well, then when abnormal data that has not been learned enters as input, it is judged as anomaly data.